lbugnion/sample-azure-simplexamarinfunction/Doc/creatingvs.md

 ## Conclusion

 Our function's code is now complete and available for additional features in Visual Studio.
 We can now [move to the client's implementation](./firstclient.md).

+Later we will also refactor [the server](./refactoring.md) and [the client](./refactoredclient.md) to use JavaScript Object Notation JSON to communicate.